 Abu Dhabi, on the other hand, was wayyy quieter compared to Dubai, but I actually felt a sense of peace and connection upon returning back to Abu Dhabi after Dubai.

-As a traveller that craves to visit different places and experience different cultures, the answer for me is yes.
-But I need to proclaim that I was in Dubai for about 2.5 days, as part of the itinerary for being in UAE.)
+As a traveler that craves to visit different places and experience different cultures, the answer for me is yes.
+(But I need to let you know that I was in Dubai for only about 2.5 days, as part of the itinerary for being in UAE.)
 As a travel blogger, Dubai gave me plenty of content to write about, for that, I appreciated having visited Dubai.
 Dubai sure was interesting to experience from the perspective of an outsider!
 If you ask me to answer from my heart, Dubai will not be my top choice if I needed to get away from Singapore for a short trip, as both are modern cities and are melting pots of different cultures.

 More importantly, there are the positive and negative sides to every city, it’s a matter of what you agree and accept.
 Wherever we may visit, go with an open mind and respect for others’ cultures.

 Have you been to Dubai?
 Do you like it?